harsharan-r/ball-balancing-table/README.md

    ![Detected ball](assets/camera/ball.jpg)

-Doing the crop/resize *before* the color conversion and masking is the main optimization: it's much cheaper to shrink one BGRA frame than to run HSV conversion, thresholding, and morphology at full sensor resolution and shrink the result afterward.
+Doing the crop/resize before the colour conversion and masking is the main optimization as it's much cheaper to shrink one BGRA frame than to run HSV conversion, thresholding, and morphology at full sensor resolution and shrink the result afterward.
+This lets the pipeline hit a steady **35 FPS on a Pi 3B+ with 1GB ram**.

 ### Balance Controller